 Did you know that seafood on your plate probably got there through child labour?
 According to the United Nations Food and Agriculture Organisation (FAO), around 60% of all children engaged in child labour globally are active within the agriculture sector, including in shimperies and aquaculture.
 Children are engaged in all types of work in the fishing industry, from catching seafood to repairing nets and other hazardous activities, which prevents them from attending school.
 And as global demand for seafood consumption continues to rise, the problem of child labour gets worse.

-2) Cheap Seafood Is Mostly Gotten Via Modern Slave Labour
+2. Cheap Seafood Is a Product of Modern Slave Labour

-There are also problem with other types of contamination, namely sea lice, especially prevalent on salmon farms in Norway and Scotland, where most farmed salmon comes from.
+There are also problems with other types of contamination, namely sea lice, especially prevalent on salmon farms in Norway and Scotland, where most farmed salmon comes from.

 Back in 2017, an investigation found that more than 50% of sushi fish in Los Angeles restaurants is mislabeled.
 A recent study by the Environmental Justice Foundation (EJF) conducted in South Korea found that more than half of all sushi samples and a third of fresh fish are wrongly labelled.
 Shockingly, not a single sample of Chinese white shrimp was the correct species, and many fish samples taken were in fact dolphin meat, which contains dangerously high levels of mercury.
 The lack of traceability in seafood has also meant that often, seafood that is mislabelled actually came from an endangered and protected species such as the finless porpoise.
 Importantly, the researchers warned that this is not just a problem in Korea, as much of the country’s seafood is in fact imported from China and Japan.

-You might think that only beef, lamb or pork comes with a hefty carbon-tag, and that seafood is the better option for the planet.
+You might think that only beef, lamb, or pork comes with a hefty carbon-tag, and that seafood is the better option for the planet.
 But think again—greenhouse gasses emitted due to seafood production has spiked in recent years due to increasing demand, especially for lobster and shrimp.
-In a study published in the journal Nature Climate Change, researchers found that ocean fishery vessels contributes to climate change due to the heavy use of fuel.
-Fishing for crustaceans in particular, had the most carbon intensive fleets.
+In a study published in the journal Nature Climate Change, researchers found that ocean fishery vessels contribute to climate change due to the heavy use of fuel.
+Fishing for crustaceans, in particular, had the most carbon-intensive fleets.
 While fisheries do have a smaller carbon footprint than agriculture, as their emissions increase due to greater consumer tastes for shellfish – we have to take their contribution to rising global temperatures into account.

-And of course, in order to export and deliver fresh seafood from different fisheries around the world to your local supermarket, there is a lot of packaging involved.
-In order to prevent seafood from spoiling in hotter temperatures, transporting seafood requires refrigeration and is often packed in un-biodegradable styrofoam plastic boxes.
+To export and deliver fresh seafood from different fisheries around the world to your local supermarket, there is a lot of packaging involved.
+To prevent seafood from spoiling in hotter temperatures, transporting seafood requires refrigeration and is often packed in un-biodegradable styrofoam plastic boxes.
 Once processed and cleaned, for hygiene reasons, many supermarkets also individually pack fish in styrofoam trays that are then are wrapped in layers of cling film.
 Despite scientific studies finding harmful effects of polystyrene packaging materials on both marine life and human health, the low-cost and convenience of polystyrene packaging for exporting and importing seafood has meant that the fishing industry has continued its widespread use.
 So there you have it – the catch of the day you just ordered probably contributed to plastic waste pollution in our landfills and oceans.

 Lead image courtesy of Pexels.